FloatingSlope/Echoes-of-the-Past/devlog.md

 This week was about laying the foundation—defining the mood, world, and core mechanic.
 Next up: blocking out the first level in Godot, prototyping the echo interaction, and maybe animating the Wanderer’s idle pose if time permits.

-“The footsteps are getting louder.”
+“The footsteps are getting louder.” - ENGL 3500 HW9
 Let’s keep moving.